 Google Docs takes the hassle out of collaborating with your team across multiple projects, no matter where they might be located.
 And it’s free, so it’s guaranteed to fit right into even the slimmest shoestring budget!

-Even the most detail-oriented content creators can use a second set of eyes to look over their work and point out some weak areas to improve.
+Even the most detail-oriented content creators can use a second set of eyes to review their work and point out some weak areas to improve.

 Grammarly is a must for spotting spelling, grammar, and scansion errors that can ruin an otherwise effective blog post or piece of copy.

-Beautiful, professional, original graphics are a must if you’re serious about creating standout marketing content.
+Beautiful, professional, original graphics are necessary if you’re serious about creating standout marketing content.

-Canva is a user-friendly tool that takes the confusion out of the process, whether you’re looking to generate unique images to accompany a blog post or visual assets to jazz up your website.
+Canva is a user-friendly tool that removes the confusion, whether you’re looking to generate unique images to accompany a blog post or visual assets to jazz up your website.

 It’s ideal for storing lots and lots of data and keeping it organized from the start of your project to the finish.
 In addition, enjoy access to editorial calendars, campaign tracking tools, influencer management interfaces, and more.

-Although you’ll almost certainly come up with plenty of great content ideas on your own, it doesn’t hurt to have a user-friendly tool to fall back on when you need more.
+Although you’ll almost certainly come up with plenty of great content ideas, it doesn’t hurt to have a user-friendly tool to fall back on when you need more.

-BuzzSumo can help you pinpoint hot topics to focus on and consider across multiple platforms, as well as zero in on top thought leaders to check out.
+BuzzSumo can help you pinpoint hot topics to focus on and consider across multiple platforms and zero in on top thought leaders to check out.
 It’s excellent for tracking various performance metrics, as well.

-And, of course, SEO is a must for any marketing content you plan on creating.
+And, of course, SEO is necessary for any marketing content you create.

 Ahrefs takes the guesswork out of basic keyword research to give you a solid jumping-off point for any campaign.
 It’s also terrific for everyday tracking purposes regarding current keyword rankings, keywords your competitors are using, current traffic rates, and more.